eclipse-iofog/restblue/README.md

 </pre>

+Parameters for endpoint 5-18:
+- scan=true : This parameter will tell REST Blue to stop scanning, clean up previously stored devices and start scan again and look for specified in the url device.
+- drct=1000 : Device reconnect timeout.
+Default value = 1000 millisecond.
+This parameter is specified in milliseconds, it's a timeout that REST Blue will wait to reconnect to device after receiving disconnect event for this device.
+REST Blue will try to reconnect only if it was subscribed on device's notifications and is storing data for 'NOTIFY Buffer' functionality.
+- drca=5 : Device reconnect attempts.
+Default value = 5 attempts.
+This parameter specifies how many attempts REST Blue should make to reconnect to device in case it lost connection while being subscribed to data notifications.

-For Endpoints number 5-18 all the operations will be performed with previously stored devices (the scanning starts upon container's start).
-If to the url add parameter : ?scan=true, the device will be scanned anew.
+For Endpoints number 5-18 all the operations will be performed with previously scanned devices (the scanning starts upon container's start).
-For Endpoints numbers 6, 8, 10, 12, 14, 16, 18 (basically the ones with mac parameter to specify device) if add scan=true parameter to url, new device can be searched.
+For Endpoints numbers 6, 8, 10, 12, 14, 16, 18 (basically the ones with mac parameter to identify device) if add scan=true parameter to url, new device can be searched.